• Home

 Lynn Cutter Secretary

-My name is Lynn, and last year I retired from teaching after 20 years in both Mainstream and Special Education secondary schools, supporting children with severe mental health issues.
-I have also worked as a Bank Manager and an accountant in the NHS.
-I am married to Paul, and we live near Great Yarmouth after re-locating from Worcestershire in 2015.
+Originally from Birmingham, I relocated to Norfolk in 2015 with my husband Paul from Bromsgrove, Worcestershire.
+I’m now retired from teaching after a career spanning 20 years in secondary special and mainstream schools, supporting children with severe mental health issues.
+Previously I worked as a Bank Manager and an accountant in the NHS.
 We have four children and four gorgeous ‘Grand pups’ that we love to have come and stay for holidays.
-I volunteered for Friends of Horsey Seals last year and thoroughly enjoyed my first season; meeting and chatting to lots of visitors, supporting other wardens and the seal rescue team.
-I am now a member of the committee helping with the secretarial duties.
-I enjoy walking, especially on the beach, Yoga, swimming, gardening, and reading, especially historical novels.
+I volunteered for Friends of Horsey Seals in 2022 and thoroughly enjoyed my first season; meeting and chatting with lots of visitors and still find myself in awe of the seals every time I visit the beach, I could stand and watch them for hours.
+I became the Secretary of FoHS in 2023, gaining a further insight into the charity, supporting the work of our wonderful rescue team and helping to recruit and train new wardens, along with many other duties associated with the Secretary role.
+I enjoy walking, especially on the beach, Yoga, gardening, and reading.

 Sue Chantrill Recruitment Co-ordinator, Membership Secretary